Wedding Bar Options

 Bride sitting with bridesmaids at the bar station during the wedding reception.

-Mocktail & Non-Alcoholic Bar
+Mocktail & Non-Alcoholic Bar: Thoughtful and Inclusive

-• Non-drinkers feel included
+• Ensures non-drinkers feel included

-• Guests have creative alternatives
+• Offers creative alternatives to alcohol

 Bride enjoying with bridesmaids on the dance floor.